Authors: Kitty van den Hoek and Hans Alderliesten

 2. Other responsibilities

-Here we are referring to various other responsibilities like (volunteer)work, housekeeping, family.
-National SCP-researches on time-budget have introduced the notion of ‘mandatory time’.
-This is the amount of time that is spent on things that have to be done, next to care and support.
+Here we refer to various other responsibilities like (volunteer) work, housekeeping, family.
+Studies by the Netherlands Social Research institute on time-budget have introduced the notion of ‘mandatory time’.
+This is the amount of time spent on things that also have to be done, in addition to care and support.

 Work and private life

-‘Informal care can even interfere with work, for example because things have to be arranged during work hours.
-It is also possible that people worry a lot while at work.
+‘Informal care can also interfere with work, for example because things have to be arranged during work hours.
+It is possible that people worry a lot while at work.
 One informal caregiver who takes care of her adult son with autism shares: ‘I couldn’t let go, even when I was at work.
 When he was home alone I would think: ‘something will go wrong at home.’
-She has found support to worry less when she is at work.
+She has found support helping her to worry less when she is at work.
 Her employer allows her to take care of urgent matters or call home during the day to check on him.
-This offers her more flexibility, at work and care.’’
+This offers her more flexibility, in work and care.’’

 3. (In)formal care network

-The moment that others (professionals, volunteers, other informal caregivers) start to adopt their care role more, their share in the total care will increase.
+The moment that others (professionals, volunteers, other informal caregivers) start to take up their care role more, their share in the total care will increase.

 4. The energy balance